jbaker8935/switcheroo/README.md

 ### Output

-The build produces `switcheroo.pgz` in the `project root` directory, ready to load on the F256K2.
+The build produces `switcheroo.pgz` in the `project root` directory, ready to load on the F256.
+Game should run on core1x or core2x gen1 and gen2 f256 hardware.

+## Running on Emulator
+1. Copy `switcheroo.pgz` to the emulated SD Card
+2. Load the program through the command prompt.

+NOTE: When run on the Foenix IDE use the spacebar to progress the Splash and Exit screens.
+The SID sound routine on those screens requires a timer, which is not working in the IDE.
+Playback can be bypassed by selecting the space key.

 ## Running on Hardware

-1. Copy `switcheroo.pgz` to your F256K2 SD card
+1. Copy `switcheroo.pgz` to your F256 SD card
-2. Boot the F256K2 and load the program
+2. Boot the F256 and load the program

 ## Host Testing